libbitcoin/libbitcoin-system/doc/sphinx/examples/fullnode.rst

         output << ": " << body;
         std::cerr << output.str() << std::endl;
     }

     class fullnode
     {
     public:
         fullnode();
         void start();
-        void stop();
+        // Should only be called from the main thread.
+        // It's an error to join() a thread from inside it. void stop();

     private:
         void handle_start(const std::error_code& ec);

         // New connection has been started.
         // Subscribe to new transaction messages from the network. void connection_started(channel_ptr node);